ljpatrick/marxpaint/docs/en/README.txt

                               only allow occasional printing — once every so many seconds, as configured by you.

-                              For example, with "printdelay=60" in Tux
+                              For example, with "printdelay=60" in Marx
                               Paint's configuration file, printing can only
                               occur once per minute (60 seconds).